Beef Enchilada Pasta

 Boil the pasta

-Reserve 1 cup of the starchy pasta water, then drain and set the pasta aside.
+Reserve about 1 cup of the starchy cooking water, then drain the pasta.

 -